mongodb/docs/source/includes/fact-open-fed-auth-console.rst

 1. Log in to |service|.

 #.
-Use the dropdown at the top-left of |service| to elect the
+Use the dropdown at the top-left of |service| to select the
    organization for which you want to manage federation settings.